 4.4.9.2 Startup Offer and Minimum-Energy Offer

 (1) The Startup Offer component represents all costs incurred by a Generation Resource in starting up and reaching its LSL.
 The Minimum-Energy Offer component represents a proxy for the costs incurred by a Resource in producing energy at the Resource’s LSL.
+Startup Offers and Minimum-Energy Offers are not applicable to ESRs.

 4.4.9.3 Energy Offer Curve